PowerSnail/PowerSnail.github.io/content/comsci/2022-01-12-hugo-mvp-css.md

     noClasses = false
 ```

 I then colored the website with a dark banner image of Bach's manuscript, and a color scheme generated from a picture of a violin.
 To ensure that the colors have enough contrast, I generated them with [Oklab](https://bottosson.github.io/posts/oklab/) color space, and it seems to be passing accessibility tests so far.
+It might be a total overkill though, since a few colors on the spectrum are used.
+But what is a personal project without a few overkills?

 ## MathJax, and a Little Grievance of Hugo